GVDub/panai-seed-node/docs/memory.md

 The memory module is implemented as a FastAPI application with endpoints for storing, retrieving, and manipulating memory entries.
 It uses:
 - **Qdrant** as the vector similarity database
-- **BAAI/bge-small-en** via `SentenceTransformer` for embedding text
+- **BAAI/bge-small-en** via modularized embedding logic in `memory_api/embedding.py` for embedding text
 - **Ollama-compatible models** (e.g., `mistral-nemo`) for summarization, reflection, planning, and dreaming

 ## Services Integration

-As of the latest refactor, core functionality has been modularized into a `services` directory.
+As of the latest refactor, core functionality has been modularized into feature-based submodules.
 This includes:

-- `services/memory.py`: Handles memory logging, embedding, and vector search using Qdrant.
+- `memory_api/qdrant_interface.py`: Handles vector database interaction with Qdrant.
-- `services/chat.py`: Manages interaction with local language models via Ollama.
+- `memory_api/embedding.py`: Manages the text embedding pipeline.
 - `services/config.py`: Centralized configuration and environment variable management.
 - `services/logger.py`: Shared logger setup for consistent output and debugging.

-These services are consumed by the main FastAPI app, enabling easier extension, testing, and eventual integration into a federated PanAI network.
+The legacy `services/` directory is being phased out in favor of these modular components, enabling easier extension, testing, and eventual integration into a federated PanAI network.

 ## Key Endpoints